York13Pud/York13Pud/README.md

 I'm Neil.
 I am a developer and technical writer in the U.K.

-I am currently in the process of learning Swift & SwiftUI and a number of other technologies with an aim to be either an Apple ecosystem developer or a technical writer.
+I am currently in the process of learning Python & SQL and a number of other technologies with an aim to be either a data analyst / engineer or a technical writer.

 ---
 ## :iphone: Social Links  :iphone: